Clare Wade QC

 R v HXN CET s 197 Arts 26, linked to R v L EWCA Crim 991

 Vietnamese child trafficking victim believed to have been re-trafficked.
+Leave to appeal against conviction granted.
+Absent appellant.

 R v Tallat Ashar (Minshull Street Crown Court) 2012

 The complainant was deaf and without speech, all cross-examination was conducted through three signers, a deaf without speech intermediary and a clinical psychologist.
 This case was widely reported in the national press, including the BBC, The Independent and the Manchester Evening News.
+Acquitted of sexual assault and GBH, convicted human trafficking and benefit fraud.

 Drugs and money-laundering